-DL MU PPDU soliciting an SU PPDU response
+HE MU PPDU soliciting an SU PPDU response [CID8391, CID 8392, CID8490, CID8491]

-An AP that sends a DL MU PPDU that intends to solicit an immediate response carried in an SU PPDU shall set the Ack Policy to Normal Ack (or Implicit BAR) for at most one of the (A-)MPDUs contained in the soliciting DL MU PPDU (see 10.3.2.11.2 (MU acknowledgement procedure for DL MU PPDU in SU format) for an example of this sequence).
-The AP shall not solicit an immediate response for any of the other (A-) MPDUs carried in the DL MU PPDU.
-The A-MPDUs carried in the soliciting DL MU PPDU shall not contain an Action frame or a MMPDU that solicits a response.
-A non-AP STA that receives a DL MU PPDU that solicits an immediate response shall follow the following acknowledgment procedure:
+An AP that sends a HE MU PPDU that intends to solicit an immediate response carried in an SU PPDU shall set the Ack Policy to Normal Ack (or Implicit BAR) for at most one of the (A-)MPDUs contained in the soliciting HE MU PPDU (see 10.3.2.11.2 (MU acknowledgement procedure for DL MU PPDU in SU format) for an example of this sequence).
+The AP shall not solicit an immediate response for any of the other (A-) MPDUs carried in the HE MU PPDU.
+The A-MPDUs carried in the soliciting HE MU PPDU shall not contain an Action frame or a MMPDU that solicits a response.
+A non-AP STA that receives a HE MU PPDU that solicits an immediate response shall follow the following acknowledgment procedure:

-If the DL MU PPDU carries a S-MPDU intended to it with the Ack Policy equal to Normal Ack, then the STA shall respond with an Ack frame carried in an SU PPDU
+If the HE MU PPDU carries a S-MPDU intended to it with the Ack Policy equal to Normal Ack, then the STA shall respond with an Ack frame carried in an SU PPDU

-If the DL MU PPDU carries an A-MPDU intended to it with the Ack Policy equal to Implicit BAR, then the STA shall respond with an Compressed BlockAck frame carried in an SU PPDU
+If the HE MU PPDU carries an A-MPDU intended to it with the Ack Policy equal to Implicit BAR, then the STA shall respond with an Compressed BlockAck frame carried in an SU PPDU

-If the DL MU PPDU carries a multi-TID A-MPDU intended to it with the Ack Policy equal to Implicit BAR, then the STA shall respond with a Multi-STA BlockAck frame carried in an SU PPDU
+If the HE MU PPDU carries a multi-TID A-MPDU intended to it with the Ack Policy equal to Implicit BAR, then the STA shall respond with a Multi-STA BlockAck frame carried in an SU PPDU

 NOTE—The control response frame carried in SU PPDU format follows the rules defined in 10.7.6.5 (Rate selection for control response frames).

-DL MU PPDU soliciting an HE trigger-based PPDU response
+HE MU PPDU soliciting an HE trigger-based PPDU response [CID8391, CID 8392, CID8490, CID8491]

-An AP that sends a DL MU PPDU that intends to solicit an immediate response carried in an HE trigger-based PPDU shall set the Ack Policy to MU Ack ('01') for each of the (A-)MPDUs for which it intends to solicit an immediate response (see 10.3.2.11.3 (MU acknowledgement procedure for HE MU PPDU in MU format) for an example of this sequence).
-An Action frame in the DL MU PPDU is always responded with an HE trigger-based PPDU.
-A non-AP STA that receives a DL MU PPDU that solicits an immediate response shall follow the following acknowledgment procedure:
+An AP that sends a HE MU PPDU that intends to solicit an immediate response carried in an HE trigger-based PPDU shall set the Ack Policy to MU Ack ('01') for each of the (A-)MPDUs for which it intends to solicit an immediate response (see 10.3.2.11.3 (MU acknowledgement procedure for HE MU PPDU in MU format) for an example of this sequence).
+An Action frame in the HE MU PPDU is always responded with an HE trigger-based PPDU.
+A non-AP STA that receives a HE MU PPDU that solicits an immediate response shall follow the following acknowledgment procedure:

-If the DL MU PPDU carries a S-MPDU intended to it that solicits an immediate response, and either an UL MU Response Scheduling A-Control field or a Trigger frame is present, then the STA shall respond with an Ack frame carried in the HE trigger-based PPDU sent as a response.
+If the HE MU PPDU carries a S-MPDU intended to it that solicits an immediate response, and either an UL MU Response Scheduling A-Control field or a Trigger frame is present, then the STA shall respond with an Ack frame carried in the HE trigger-based PPDU sent as a response.

-If the DL MU PPDU carries an A-MPDU intended to it that solicits an immediate response, and either a Trigger frame or UL MU Response Scheduling A-Control field is present, then the STA shall respond with a Compressed BlockAck frame carried in the HE trigger-based PPDU sent as a response.
+If the HE MU PPDU carries an A-MPDU intended to it that solicits an immediate response, and either a Trigger frame or UL MU Response Scheduling A-Control field is present, then the STA shall respond with a Compressed BlockAck frame carried in the HE trigger-based PPDU sent as a response.

-If the DL MU PPDU carries a multi-TID A-MPDU intended to it that solicits an immediate response, and either a Trigger frame or an UL MU Response Scheduling A-Control field is present, then the STA shall respond with a Multi-STA BlockAck frame carried in the Trigger-based PPDU sent as a response.
+If the HE MU PPDU carries a multi-TID A-MPDU intended to it that solicits an immediate response, and either a Trigger frame or an UL MU Response Scheduling A-Control field is present, then the STA shall respond with a Multi-STA BlockAck frame carried in the [CID6637] HE TB PPDU sent as a response.

 HE trigger-based PPDU soliciting a DL SU PPDU response